General RemarksPermalink

 • critics:

-• prior distribution is often selected on the basis of mathematical convenience rather than as a reflection of any prior beliefs $\Rightarrow$ subjective conclusions
+• prior distribution is often selected on the basis of mathematical convenience rather than as a reflection of any prior beliefs subjective conclusions

 • one motivation for so-called noninformative priors